BryanAlbert/ReactLife/README.md

 * Use a canvas instead of the Cell collection for performance (done!)
 * Add Faster and Slower buttons, etc. (done)
 * Make Reload button smarter, change to Load if the select value changes (done)
 * Make a different speed control?
 Click and hold the buttons?
-Use a slider? (done)
+Use a slider? (done with a slider)
-* Add an About page?
+* Swap the slider so faster (shorter delay) is on the right (done, though the tool tip doesn't really make sense anymore... )
+* Add installation instructions to the README (instead of the configuration instructions)
+* Log point clicks in code format (e.g. `grid[4][5] = 'alive';`) so that they can be copied and pasted into a new `tsx` file, Reset should write the function signature, etc. (done)
+* "Auto Load" when a game is selected from the selector (done, simplified the code quite a bit)
+* Change none option in App selector to "Select a game..." (done)
+* Add an About page or popup with instructions?
+Include the rules and instructions--clicking on the grid, loading games, etc. How about on initial load, display the instructions in a dialog with an OK button.
 * Load/save games?
-That would be cool, actually... looks straightforward enough... uses only the Download folder.
 * Edge issues... expand the grid past the visible dimensions in all directions so that edged computations account for cells beyond the edge... but how far?
 	* Dynamically size the array?
 	* Use a hash instead?